yovuDeveloper/netsapiens-api/Readme.md

 *__Technical Details__:
 There is a 5 second delay after every 25th delete request in case you are deleting a lot of request.
 But it is recommended to batchify the code if required.*
+>Looking forward to your feedback and will add more scripts depending on requests and resources